 Long Driveways are Challenging

-- Differences in Subgrade Construction – The subgrade underneath of your driveway needs to adapt to the type of soil underneath of it, and with long driveways, this subgrade is likely to be very different along its full length.
+- Differences in Subgrade Construction – The subgrade underneath of your driveway needs to adapt to the type of soil underneath it, and with long driveways, this subgrade is likely to be very different along its full length.

-- Water Runoff Problems – Long driveways need a slight arch that lets water roll off of its edges.
+- Water Runoff Problems – Long driveways need a slight arch that lets water roll off of their edges.
 Maintaining this grade over a long distance can be a major challenge and requires a lot of careful consideration.